iamkishore0/aws/EC2/README.md

 ## Create EC2 Instance

-'Login to AWS Management Console' click on 'Services' which is on the top left
+Login to 'AWS Management Console' click on 'Services' which is on the top left

 Search for 'EC2' in the search tab and click on 'EC2 - Virtual servers in the cloud'